Shame: Definition, Causes, and Tips to Undo Shame

-Loving-kindness meditation is a kind of mediation that has been shown in research to increase positive emotions (Fredrickson et al., 2008).
-In this meditation, you alternate between imaging giving love out to others and receiving it back.
+Loving-kindness meditation is a kind of meditation that has been shown in research to increase positive emotions (Fredrickson et al., 2008).
+In this meditation, you alternate between imagining giving love out to others and receiving it back.
 To try to undo shame-focused messages from your past, try to imagine giving love out to those who shamed you and then imagine them giving you love back.
 You might imagine them saying to you, "I wish you all the health and happiness you desire."
 Check out this activity for more guidance on how to do this meditation.

 Try Shame-Focused Visualization